PHYRA47/phyra47.github.io/_portfolio/portfolio-1.md

 ---

 ## Overview
-This project involved the development of a **Face Recognition System** designed for biometric verification.
-The system leverages state-of-the-art deep learning models to perform both **image-to-image comparison** and **real-time face recognition** through a webcam feed.
+This project focuses on developing a **Face Recognition System** for biometric verification, leveraging state-of-the-art deep learning models such as **VGG19** and **Xception**.
+The system is designed to perform both **image-to-image comparison** and **real-time face recognition** through a webcam feed.
 Built with a user-friendly **PyQt5-based GUI**, the application provides an intuitive interface for users to interact with the system, making it suitable for both technical and non-technical audiences.

-The system was designed to address the growing need for secure and efficient biometric verification in various applications, such as access control, identity verification, and surveillance.
-By incorporating multiple deep learning architectures, the system ensures high accuracy and robustness across diverse scenarios, including varying lighting conditions and poses.
+The system was developed using the **Labeled Faces in the Wild (LFW)** dataset, a widely recognized benchmark for face verification tasks.

 <div class="row justify-content-center">
     <div class="col-sm-5">